davewyers/stratum-1-microserver-howto/README.md

 Then download the Raspberry OS disk image to your local PC,
 > https://www.raspberrypi.com/software/operating-systems/

 I have used the Lite version (no GUI) but you can use the full version if you have the 4Gb or 8Gb boards.

-Running the Raspberry Lite OS with the Time Service uses approx 50Mb so runs easily on the PI Zero W 2 with 512Mb
+Running the Raspberry Lite OS with the Time Service uses approx 50Mb of RAM including the running OS, as such Time Service runs easily on the PI Zero W 2 with 512Mb

 Use The PI Imager to create new boot image for the SD card.
 When selecting the Operating System select the bottom option "Use Custom" then select the disk image you downloaded above.

-Press Cntl-Shift "x" to display the Advanced Options, Set Hostname to "PI-Time", tick Enable SSL and set a password.
+Press Cntl-Shift-X to display the Advanced Options,
+ - Set Hostname to "PI-Time",
+ - tick Enable SSL and set a password.

 Select the target SD card and click "Write".

 Once finished insert the SD card into the Raspberry PI and boot up the PI.

-Open PuTTY and SSH in to server "PI-Time" using username "pi" & the password that you set above.
+On the Windows client open PuTTY and SSH into the server "PI-Time", using username "pi" & the password that you set above.

 ## config static IP address (Optional)